 Mail templates are written in the Velocity Template Language, or VTL (official documentation).
-It is basically HTML with some (simple) logic possibilities and enables the user to create custom templates based on its needs.
+It is HTML with some (simple) logic possibilities and enables the user to create custom templates based on its needs.

 The above example can translate to the following result that shows which bookings match the alert: